How to Use Lube

 If everything is going well and everyone is in good health, this explorative sex cavern should self-lubricate, meaning vaginas frequently generate their own natural lube.
 Now, that isn’t always the case; some vagina-havers lose their ability to get slick naturally as they age, for example.

 So sometimes it is nice to already have some friction-removal lube on hand, as your vagina-having partner’s sexy insides are getting warmed up.
-Additionally, if your body (or that of your partner) has difficulty getting wet for medical reasons and you still want to experience penetrative sex, an additional vaginal lubricant product is a great option to keep that partnered or solo connection alive and add a little sex monsoon to the mix to cast out that vaginal dryness.
+Additionally, if your body (or that of your partner) has difficulty getting wet for medical reasons and you still want to experience penetrative sex, an additional sex lubricant product is a great option to keep that partnered or solo connection alive and add a little sex monsoon to the mix to cast out that vaginal dryness.

 If you’re the penetrative, penis-owning partner and you’re protecting both yourself and your boo and/or boos by using a condom, you doing two things can make a world of difference in your own sexual pleasure: